The views expressed by the host on this program documented to be almost always right, 99.8.

 Exactly.

-If something absolutely colossal that's unforeseen happens, uh then he is set up, he's set up to run in another in another way, um, since he has given the personal storyline of his family and talked about, you know, how they've been under the weather and they've grieved and so on.
+He's set up to run in another way since he has given the personal storyline of his family and talked about how they've been under the weather and they've grieved and so on.

-But all of this depends on Hillary Clinton being either indicted or somebody getting hold of all the polls and concocting a bunch of fake ones showing all of her support, losing her, leaving her.
+But all of this depends on Hillary Clinton being either indicted or somebody getting hold of all the polls and concocting a bunch of fake ones, showing all of her support, losing her, leaving her.

 Well, it's not that the polls would necessarily show that.